Wilfrida-Were/website/README.md

 Investigated how musical key and mode have evolved over time.

-I will be exploring and sharing more projects on [Kaggle](https://www.kaggle.com/wilfridawere/code).
+I will be exploring and sharing more projects on [Kaggle](https://www.kaggle.com/wilfridawere/code) linked to [Github](https://github.com/Wilfrida-Were)